ARD92/crpd-topology-builder/README.md

 docker APIs and the links created between containers would be a veth interface.

 The definition of the topology is an input from a yaml file and we can also pass initial configuration to all cRPD containers.
-The configuration is a file input with set commands present with each in a new line.
+The configuration can be passed into the container in 2 ways. we can either use a file input with set commands present with each in a new line, or directly prebuild the configuration file and paste it in the config directory which would have been mounted as a volume before starting the container.

 we can also use this for other containers in order to bring them up, but in order to connect, we make the container a named network namespace (docker usually keeps them unnamed) and use ip link commands to move the interfaces into the respective